kumar-selvakumaran/kumar-selvakumaran/README.md

 - 📖 I'm doing my Masters in Artificial Intelligence at **Khoury College of Computer Science, Northeastern University**

-- 🔭 I’m currently working on implementing explainable Neural Networks from scratch, compressing them for different environments.
+- 🔭 I’m currently working on implementing explainable Neural Networks from scratch and compressing them for different environments.

 - 🌱 I’m currently learning **C++ for Computer vision and  AI**